guptv93/guptv93.github.io/_probability/classical_inference.md

 L(x) = \frac{\prob_X(x;H_1)}{\prob_X(x;H_0)}
 $$

-We see that the Likelihood Ratio will be larger, if the probability of making the observation $x$ given the alternative hypothesis is true is more than the probability of making the observation given the null hypothesis is true.
+We see that the Likelihood Ratio will be larger, if the probability of making the observation $x$ given the alternative hypothesis is true, is more than the probability of making the observation given the null hypothesis is true.
 Thus, more the likelihood ratio, the more probability of rejecting $H_0$.

 We define the rejection regions as follows: